-The effect on the balance of trade (the difference in the value of total imports and exports) is not reported.
+the effect on the balance of trade (the difference in the value of total imports and exports) is not reported.
 Unless there are large changes in the balance, values of imports grow as fast as values of exports from the changes.
 This may reduce employment in some areas of the economy.
 Proponents of the TPPA-11 frequently highlight only growth in exports.
 This is misleading.
 Growth in agricultural exports driven by lower consumer prices in the TPPA-11 markets will push up the exchange rate, encouraging imports and making exporting for other sectors more difficult.

 An alternative model used by researchers at the Global Development and Environment Institute at Tufts University in the US (Capaldo & Izurieta, 2016) to model the TPPA was designed to remedy some of these problems.
 Its modelling showed growing inequality and falling employment.
 It is criticised by MFAT and the Minister saying the authors “do not allow for any adjustment within or by the affected economies as a result of this change.
 In the Capaldo et al model, as a sector declines for example, people previously employed in that sector stay unemployed rather than taking employment in other (growing) sectors.”
 It is not clear what MFAT base this on, but it is true that the model does not assume that workers move instantly to new employment when they lose their jobs.
 There is evidence for this as a result of trade (e.g. Autor, Dorn, & Hanson, 2013; Autor, Dorn, Hanson, & Song, 2013) and more generally when workers are displaced as we have pointed out above.